Building Your Own Trusted Execution Environments Using FPGA: Applications and Developer's Perspective

 \textbf{Creating Boot Images.} After the \hbuilder, the developer uses the boot loader creation tool with the developer-defined boot image format, e.g., \verb|.bif|, and the protected FPGA image to create a deployable binary file.

-\textbf{Creating SSAs and UAs.} \sysname\ \firmware is primarily developed in C, but software modules developed in any language that can be linked against the \firmware can be included in an SSA.
-The SSAs, which have their own \verb|main| functions with a declaration of \verb|int main()| \verb|__attribute__| \verb|((section (".text.ssa_entry")))|, are developed as separate applications from the \firmware.
-In our prototype implementation, SSAs are statically linked against the \firmware with the linker script \sysname provides, which reserves physical memory regions for the SSAs' code and data sections.
+\textbf{Creating SSAs and UAs.} Software modules developed in any language that can be linked against the \firmware can be included in an SSA.
+For example, SSAs developed in C can have their own \verb|main| functions with a declaration of \verb|int main()| \verb|__attribute__| \verb|((section (".text.ssa_entry")))|.
 Not all libc functions are available for the SSAs to use.
-For example, \verb|printf| may is not available since \verb|stdout| is not defined in the \firmware for a specific FPGA system.
 To move data among DRAM, BRAM, and peripheral memories, system-specific underlying mechanisms will be used.
 The \firmware provides a HAL with interfaces like \verb|BYOT_MemCpy| to replace the libc \verb|memcpy|.
-The UAs execute as unprivileged applications on the operating system, e.g., PetaLinux for Xilinx devices, of the hardcore system.
-The UAs use a UIO interface to communicate with the \firmware and SSA running on the FPGA.
-The developer uses the \SSAPacker to generate protected SSA binaries:
+The UAs execute as unprivileged applications on the hardcore system and uses a UIO interface to communicate with the \firmware and SSA.
+The developer uses the \SSAPacker to generate protected SSA binaries.

-\sysname also includes a tool to put the boot loader, PetaLinux image, UA, protected FPGA image, and protected SSA binaries on the SD card for the deployment and debugging on Xilinx SoC FPGA systems: